brickadia/book/src/servers/setup_linux.md

 # Linux Setup

-We assume you are hosting a server on a Debian based distro, on a x86-64 CPU[^arm]
+This guide assumes you are hosting a server on a Debian based distro, on a x86-64 CPU[^arm]

 You can use any linux distro you want to host Brickadia, you will just need to adjust the commands to what your distro provides by default.